Chapter 28: The End

-It was a long time later that they separated, ready to share the news and being a new chapter of their life.
+It was a long time later that they separated, ready to share the news and being a new chapter of their lives.
 The intelligent, loyal, headstrong warrior princess and her fearsome, protective dragon; forging forward and adventuring forth.

 From now until the next cycle.
 Let the line forever live on.

 Weeow, this has been the longest project of my life but every second was amazing.
 I just want to thank everyone who supported me, even from the end.
-All the people who favourited this story or reviewed it or read it; thank you all!
+All the people who favorited this story or reviewed it or read it; thank you all!
 It was hard to write at times and frustrating and confusing but ultimately I don't regret a second.

 Please message me if you have any questions and I'll be sure to get back to you.

 I'm considering doing a sequel so please tell me if that's something you're interested in or would read.

 Thank you ALL so much and have a great night!